cancerberoSgx/mirada/mirada/README.md

 High level opencv API for Node.js and Browser.
-Based on OpenCv.js, supporting npm and same code running in Node.js and Browser.
+Built on top of OpenCv.js, supporting npm, TypeScript, Node.js and Browser.

+## Contents

 <!-- toc -->